creilly/becksoftware/readme.txt

 * thorlabs rotation stage

 	use the: "Thorlabs.MotionControl.Kinesis.DLLutility.exe"
-	utility to copy the necessar dlls for the device (right now the TDC001) to the dlls folder
+	utility to copy the necessary dlls for the device (right now the TDC001) to the dlls folder

 grapher data path